sailfishos/sailfish-secrets/README.md

 qtsqlcipher, which depends on Qt internals that are not compatible between versions.
 2. sqlcipher package (installed from your distro's package manager)

+If you wish to build the GnuPG plugin, you will need to install libgpg-error, gpgme-devel, and libassuan-devel.

 ## Building

 1. Clone the repo and go inside: